boryanagoncharenko/CssCoco/test.md

  5. height, padding-top
  6. height, padding-bottom

-**Actions**:  Find rulesets that does not contain the box-sizing property; check if they contain the property height and any of the properties in the list [border, border-top, border-bottom, padding, padding-top, padding-bottom].
+**Actions**:  Find rulesets that do not contain the box-sizing property; check if they contain the property height and any of the properties in the list [border, border-top, border-bottom, padding, padding-top, padding-bottom].

 ---
 **Description**: Require properties appropriate for display (rule 1)
  **Source**: [CSS lint](https://github.com/CSSLint/csslint/wiki/Require-properties-appropriate-for-display)
- **Violations**: A warning is issued when `display: inline` used with width, height, margin, margin-top, margin-bottom, and float.
+ **Violations**: A warning is issued when `display: inline` is used with width, height, margin, margin-top, margin-bottom, and float.
 The following snippet is considered a violation:
  ```
  .mybox {
     display: inline;
     height: 25px;
 }
  ```
- **Actions**:  Recognize rulesets, declarations with specific properties and values; find rulesets containing a declaration with property display and value inline; chech if they contain any of the properties on the list [width, height, margin, margin-top, margin-bottom, float]
+ **Actions**:  Recognize rulesets, declarations with specific properties and values; find rulesets containing a declaration with property display and value inline; check if they contain any of the properties on the list [width, height, margin, margin-top, margin-bottom, float]

 ---
 **Description**: Require properties appropriate for display (rule 2)
  **Source**: [CSS lint](https://github.com/CSSLint/csslint/wiki/Require-properties-appropriate-for-display)
  **Violations**: A warning is issued when a ruleset contains a declaration `display: inline-block` and a declaration with property float.
-The following snippet is considered a violation:display:
+The following snippet is considered a violation:
  ```
  .mybox {
     display: inline-block;